matthew30903/TechTeaWeb/content/articles/2024/2024-3-10-web-dev-terms/index.md

 keywords:
   - web development
 description: It is hard to know what you don't know.
 It is even harder to know when you don't have the right vocabulary to communicate with those who do know.
 Today we are going over some basic web vocabulary.
-series: Into the IndieWeb
-weight: 1
+series: Creating a Personal Website
 ---

 It is hard to know what you don't know, especially when you don't have the words to communicate with the people who do know the thing you wish to learn.